 Which Tender Steak Cuts Should You Choose?

-If you want a juicy and tender steak, there are many steak options to choose from.
-An excellent way to start is with the filet mignon.
+If you want a juicy and tender steak, you can choose the filet mignon.
 This tenderloin cut is the most delicate and has a texture that is both juicy and soft.

 You can also go for any other options I've laid out for you, but always make sure you get your steaks from reputable companies.

 My personal go-to source for the most tender, juicy, and high-quality steak is ButcherBox.
-It's the most affordable and reliable meat source I’ve come across, and I've been getting my steaks from them for 2+ years.
+It's the most affordable and reliable meat source I’ve come across.

-Their grass-fed beef has proved to be one of the finest on the market, and you can customize your boxes depending on your preferred cuts.
+Their grass-fed beef is one of the finest on the market, and you can customize your boxes depending on your preferred cuts.